 As far as the kind of plastic wrap, I would suggest not using plastic bags (bulkier does not protect the label as well as saran wrap), and if the plan is to sell the wines, then I would suggest logging all purchases, scanning/logging receipts, tracking a cellar up time/cellar humidity/temperature and be prepared to furnish reports on the above when it comes time to sell the wine.
 I would imagine having the above will outweigh the nick on the label when it comes to value.

 Can You Seal Wine with Plastic Wrap

 You can seal wine with plastic wrap.
-Some seal wine with plastic when off-site storing wine.
-If you have a controlled environment and something to store it in such as old high school lockers to use as storage units, you only need to just stack the bottles up and put bubble wrap between the layers.
+Some people seal wine with plastic when off-site wine storing.
+If you have a controlled environment and something to store it in, such as old high school lockers to use as storage units, you only need to stack the bottles up and put bubble wrap between the layers.

 After a few years, it may become obvious that the labels are being harmed by built-up moisture.
 However, of course, the wine will not be harmed in any way.